 Using Pest Control Without Compromising Your Family’s Safety

-Seeing a critter in your home is unsettling, to say the least, not to mention embarrassing and scary.
-Pests aren’t just a nuisance; they can be a health risk to the families and pets living in the home.
+Seeing a critter in your home is unsettling not to mention embarrassing and scary.
+Pests aren’t just a nuisance.
+They can also be a health risk to the families and pets living in the home.

-When it comes to thinking about pest control, however, people have mixed emotions.
-They want the pests gone now, but they also want to know they are doing it in a way that is safe for the adults, children, and pets living in a home.
+When it comes to thinking about pest control, people have mixed emotions.
+They want the pests gone as soon as possible but they also want to know they are doing it in a way that is safe for everyone residing in the home.

 At Tri-County Pest Control, we share the same concerns.
-As pest experts, we understand the health and safety risks that home invaders such as cockroaches, mice, and other pests create.
+As pest experts, we understand the health and safety risks that encroachers like cockroaches, mice, and other pests create.
 As individuals with our own families and pets, we understand the concern behind every homeowner that calls us and asks if our treatments are safe for their families and pets.

 How to Safely Treat For Household Pests

 It’s easy for the homeowner to think that a quick treatment with an OTC (over the counter) pellet product or aerosol spray will solve their problem.
 Not only are these products typically ineffective, but they also pose serious health risks to the people and pets in the home.
 Pellets pose the risk of accidental ingestion by a pet or a child while leaving a residue on the hands of the person who puts them out which may transfer unknowingly to anything that person touches.
 People so desperate to get rid of pests overspray aerosols and flood parts of the home with chemical treatment.
 This leaves chemicals on the surface that children and pets can come into contact with.
 Additionally, the homeowner isn’t applying them in the hidden areas behind walls and ceilings where the pests are living which are the important areas to make contact with.

 Let a professional find and eradicate the pests